neoforged/.github/primers/1.21.11/index.md

         - `onUpdated` now takes in a `ServerLevel`
         - `createCommandSourceStack` now takes in a `ServerLevel`
         - `$CloseableCommandBlockSource` now takes in a `ServerLevel`, with its constructor protected
+    - `CollisionGetter#noBlockCollision` now has an overload that takes in an additional `boolean` of whether to check liquid collisions.
     - `Level#getGameTime` -> `LevelAccessor#getGameTime`
     - `LevelAccessor#getCurrentDifficultyAt` -> `ServerLevelAccessor#getCurrentDifficultyAt`
     - `LevelTimeAccess#getMoonPhase` now returns a `MoonPhase` instead of an `int`